SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

+### Production Culture
 Two weeks ago around fifteen MUPs sat on the floor of 7 Sumner.
 The group was coming together after having broken off into small discussion groups as part of a student-led design charette to discuss frustrations with MUP Core Studio.
-After a representative from each group had presented takeaways from their presvious disucssions, someone offered a topic for discussion that had come through the critiques.
-Production Culture.
-The idea was that what we were contending with is a culture at the GSD that has chosen to prioritize deliverables over learning.
-Instead of the core of our education being in service to our desired learning outcomes, we felt that our learning was being treated as a desirable side effect of the process to create tangible deliverables.
+After a representative from each group had presented takeaways from their presvious disucssions, someone offered a topic for discussion that had come through the critiques. *Production Culture*.
+The idea was that what we were contending with is a culture at the GSD (and in society generally) that has chosen to prioritize deliverables over learning.
+Instead of the core of our education being in service to our desired learning outcomes, we felt that our learning was being treated as a secondary objective in the process to create tangible deliverables.

 This conversation meandered from pulling examples to discussing how Production Culture is an off-shoot of a larger modern productivity culture that places an emphasis on business and maximizing outputs.

 This idea of Production Culture has stuck with me over the last few weeks.
 In this assignment, I want to think about how Production Culture applies to the MUP thesis process I am about to begin.